 About the Resolution

-This resolution aims to guide the Movement in coping with the complexities of digital transformation and to stay aligned with the Fundamental Principles and its commitment to affected communities.
+This resolution helps guide the Red Cross and Red Crescent Movement in using digital tools and technology in a way that stays true to the Fundamental Principles and its commitment to the people it serves.

-- The RCRC Movement and our partners already use digital technologies to help deliver our humanitarian work.
+- The Movement and its partners already use digital technology to carry out humanitarian activities.

 Previous Resolutions

-34IC/24/R2 is very useful, including on the "essential" role of ICTs for humanitarian operations, language on private technology companies, importance of availability and integrity of ICTs for civilian populations in conflict, call for States and parties to armed conflict to allow and facilitate impartial humanitarian activities during armed conflict incl. those that rely on ICTs and to respect and protect humanitarian personnel and objects incl. with regard to ICT activities, and a call for "contact and communication networks" to build capacities (incl. on ICT security, data protection).
-As well as additional very important IHL-related points, and an OP on the digital emblem.
+34IC/24/R2 is very useful, in particular for its recognition of the "essential" role of ICTs for efficient and effective humanitarian operations, its language on private technology companies, its emphasis on the importance of availability and integrity of ICTs for civilian populations in conflict, as well as its call for States and parties to armed conflict to allow and facilitate impartial humanitarian activities during armed conflict including those that rely on ICTs, to respect and protect humanitarian personnel and objects including with regard to ICT activities, and to establish and strengthen "contact and communication networks" to build capacities (including on ICT security, data protection) for States and components of the Movement.
+The resolution also recognizes several other common understandings of IHL, and encourages the ICRC to continue its work on the digital emblem for its potential use in relation to armed conflict.

 CD/22/R12 reiterates commitments on processing of personal data and data protection, reaffirms "allow and facilitate" and "respect and protect" of impartial humanitarian activities offline and online, commits Movement components to taking steps on data security, data governance, and stresses the point that humanitarian data must be used for exclusively humanitarian purposes (and must not be requested for other purposes).